 Students arriving more than 30 minutes after the commencement of reading time will not be permitted entry into the examination room.

 Students should ensure they know their Seat Number for each examination.

-Supplementary examinations will be held in either the Sports Centre or the Sturt Gymnasium.
-An interactive campus map is available; so please familiarise yourself with the location of the examination venue as well as the closest car parks and bus stops before the day of your examination(s).
+Deferred and Supplementary examinations will be held in either the Sports Centre or the Sturt Gymnasium.
+An campus map (PDF) is available; please familiarise yourself with the location of the examination venue as well as the closest car parks and bus stops before the day of your examination(s).